Schools Action Union: Formation and aims

 Movement towards a national schools union had begun in the late 1960s, inspired by the university student unions.
 Students at Manchester's Myles Platting Secondary Modern School went on strike in March 1968 in protest at the use of the tawse for corporal punishment and afterwards formed the Manchester Union of Secondary Students.
 This was quickly followed by the founding of the Swansea Union of Progressive Students, the Bristol Sixth Form Alliance and the Cardiff Union of Secondary Schools.
 Tricia Jaffe, who later became a founding member of the Schools Action Union (SAU), formed the Free Schools Campaign (FSC) in October 1968, being inspired by a visit to Paris.

 The FSC held a conference in January 1969 that brought together various like-minded organisations including the Secondary School Students Union and regional groups from Leicester and Scotland.
 The conference drew protests from the National Front, requiring a large police presence, and was covered by ITV's World in Action current affairs programme.
 The FSC conference decided that the organisation should proceed on a non-political basis.
 However, a splinter group disagreed and decided to form the SAU.

 The SAU started after the conference with 20 regional branches and modelled itself on the French student organisations of the 1960s (which had led the unrest of May 1968).
-It described itself as a political organisation with a "Marxist-Leninist-Liberal broad front", though historians consider it to have been extreme Maoist in nature.
+It described itself as a political organisation with a "Marxist-Leninist-Liberal broad front"; the Daily Telegraph described it as "extreme Maoist" in nature.
 Indeed, writers Martin Hoyles, Alison Assiter and Avedon Carol described the SAU as highly militant Maoists, especially in comparison to the National Union of School Students (NUSS, founded in 1972).

 The SAU viewed the schools of the time as "instruments of capitalist oppression" and set out a series of aims to reform the education sector: